xyzmoney-tournaments/tournament-tr/README.md

 * *NoWinner* ⏤ is terminated with no winner announced;
 * *Winner* ⏤ is terminated due to the winner announcement.

 During the contract creation the tournament is assigned the status of *NotTerminated*.
-When one of the reasons for termination subsequently appears, the tournament is going irreversibly to the corresponding one of four alternative statuses of termination.
+When one of the reasons for termination further appears, the tournament is going irreversibly to the corresponding one of four alternative statuses of termination.

 The status of *LackOfPlayers* is assigned when after registration deadline passed the number of players appears less than predefined minimum number of players.
 The due check is performed while executed `withdraw` function called by the organizer.